architolk/architolk.github.io/_pages/ac5/preamp-model.md

 ![](/assets/images/ac5/preamp-wave-150mV.svg)

-The output signal is almost 25V, which give a gain of 166.
+The output signal is almost 25V, which gives a gain of 166.
 The output wave has a 180 phase shift with respect to the input.
 The output wave is not perfectly centered around 0V: the bottom of the curve doesn't reach as far as the top of the curve.
 The waveform isn't much distorted: it's almost a pure sinoid, which is visible from the FFT frequency diagram.
 The THD (Total Harmonic Distortion) is calculated at 2.8%.
 The table below give the percentages for the harmonic overtones:

 | 1 | 2 | 3 | 4 | 5 | 6 |
 |---|---|---|---|---|---|